The Debt Mistake That Can Wipe Out Years of Progress

 3. Stop using rewards as the main decision frame for that account.

-5. Put the first extra dollar toward the balance that creates the most fragility.
+5. Put the first extra dollar toward the balance that creates the most fragility, and see the Dalio debt cycle test for the same idea applied to a whole household's debt trend, not just one balance.

 01